vivaria/edisonrul.ing/docs/source/cards/c/calming-magic.md

 ### Card Rulings

-●While “Calming Magic” is active, if an effect like “Giant Germ” triggers, you inflict damage but don't Special Summon.
+*   While “Calming Magic” is active, if an effect like “Giant Germ” triggers, you inflict damage but don't Special Summon.